cmrosend/Job-Portfolio/_posts/2020-05-26-etsy-store.md

 ## What have I done?

 Starting in 2020 the store ran until around the beginning of 2022, where I was too overwhelmed with classes and the hassles of producing and shipping products in a dorm room to continue.
 I’ve wanted to start it back up now that I have a lot more time on my hands since it was fairly popular.
 I had over 2000 shop visits and 24 orders between 2020-21 which netted me a nice little bit of spending cash for other hobbies.

 I liked designing things that took advantage of the 3D printing aspect of things, so stuff that either looked nice or had mechanisms in it.
 The main one i’m proud of making is the potion mister, pictured below.
 It was an original idea on Etsy (which is surprisingly hard to think of by the way) and it was just a potion that worked similarly to how it did in the show.
 Version 1 used a non-3D printed part, the mister, and based the whole design around it.
 It worked decently, but it was hard to hold, spray, and refill since it was 5 parts that needed to be removed and replaced.
 I took these criticisms and started designing Version 2, which worked by using a ball and pump mechanism that I had done field research on.
-The first thing I designed, which is the house from animal crossing.
-It uses a hinge on the door that is printed with the base, and the roof is removable.
-An NFC scanner that automatically connected any guest onto the wifi network of the home These were knife earrings that turned red when in the sun, I used this new roll of UV sensitive filament for them Potion Mister V1
-Cad Model of the Potion Mister V1
-Analysis of the potion mister V2, showing the two parts needed instead of 5.

-{% include gallery caption="Various works I have been a part of." %}
+{% include gallery caption="Showcase of my favorite things from the shop." %}

 ## What have I learned from this?